percona/pmm-doc/docs/dbaas/backup-restore.md

 3. In the *Backup Information* panel, enter the backup details.

-4. Set the schedule for when scheduled backups should take place.
+4. Set the schedule for when scheduled backups should take place:

+    - From the drop-down select the *Scheduled time* when you want the backup to take place.

 5. Click *Create*.

+## Restore backup

+To restore backup, do the following:

+1. From the main menu navigate to <i class="uil uil-database"></i> *DBaaS* > *DB Cluster*.

+2. Click <i class="uil uil-toggle-off"></i> toggle in the *Enable restore* panel.

+3. Enter the information on the *Enable restore* panel.